vemel/boto3_type_annotations/README.md

 Generation is done by a post-install script, so as long as you use `pip`, `pipfile` or `poetry` everything should be done automatically.

-However, if you use any other way and notice that services stubs do not work, you can build services index manually.
+However, if you use any other way or notice that services stubs do not work, you can build services index manually.

 ```bash